 - Promotion of correct sequence of events.

-- Block signal without a separate overlap track circuit not to prove its own overlap clear provided the overlap is proved clear in the proceed aspects of the block signal in rear.
+- Block signal without a separate overlap track circuit not to prove its own overlap clear provided the overlap is proved clear in the procedural aspects of the block signal in the rear.

 - Where there are automatic or semi-automatic signals for both directions, opposing signals shall clear for one direction only at anyone time.